 According to Klimpera, calf pain may also occur.
 This means you’re not engaging your toes enough while rebounding, as the calves are taking over their function and becoming overloaded.

 Start walking barefoot safely

 For barefoot beginners, we’ve prepared the Comfort series, which will protect you until you’re used to a natural stride.
-We’ve added a special foam insole that will have you feeling like you’re stepping on moss.
+A special foam insole or a cushioned outsole will have you feeling like you’re stepping on moss.